codehz/bdlauncher/README.md

 A flexible , simple and easy-to-install third-party BedrockServer launcher with mods support (1.14)
 Only for BDS Linux
 telegram group https://t.me/bdlauncher
+# License:
+MIT with additional conditions
+If you want to redistribute software in a commercial manner,please read LICENSE carefully
+商用用途请仔细阅读LICENSE
 # Docs:
 Install: [How to install](https://github.com/Sysca11/bdlauncher/wiki/Install)
 If you need more help, check out the [wiki](https://github.com/Sysca11/bdlauncher/wiki).